helm/charts/incubator/vault/README.md

 * Implement a Vault deployment

-Please note that a backend service for Vault (for example, Consul) must be deployed beforehand and configured with the `vault` option.
+Please note that a backend service for Vault (for example, Consul) must be deployed beforehand and configured with the `vault.config` option.
 YAML provided under this option will be converted to JSON for the final vault `config.json` file.

 > See https://www.vaultproject.io/docs/configuration/ for more information.